 Any time the block underneath a Chorus Flower Plant is instantly replaced with Endstone, the Chorus Flower will grow.

-Same for Cactus blocks (which were originally not affected) with sand underneath them.
+Same for Cactus blocks with sand underneath and Bamboo/Sugarcane with dirt or grass underneath.

 The expected behavior is that the plant should break as Sugarcane do when the block underneath of those plants are moved and replaced.